MiniXC/typst-projects/thesis/chapters/04_asr.typ

 #import "../comic.typ"
 #import "../moremath.typ": *

+// T uppercase or lower case - decide on something!

 == Automatic speech recognition <04_asr>

+// acoustic signal, models the distribution of the Text

 Automatic Speech Recognition (#abbr.a[ASR]) is the task of automatically transcribing a speech utterance into its corresponding text sequence.
 Formally, given an acoustic signal $S$ and its corresponding text $T$, #abbr.a[ASR] aims to model the conditional probability distribution $P(T|S)$.
 This is typically framed as a prediction task, where a model $f^"ASR"_Phi$ with parameters $Phi$ is trained on $(T,S)$ pairs to learn an approximation of this distribution.
 This model can then be used to infer the most probable text sequence $hat(T)$ for a given input utterance $hat(S)$:

 $ hat(T) = argmax_(T in cal(T)) P_Phi (T|hat(S)) $

 Modern high-performance #abbr.a[ASR] systems are almost exclusively trained using discriminative objectives.
 In contrast to generative approaches that might model the probability of an acoustic sequence given a text, discriminative models are optimized to directly model the posterior probability $P(T|S)$, maximizing the score of the correct transcription while simultaneously minimizing the scores of all incorret competing hypotheses.
 This approach has proven more effective at achieving low Word Error Rates (#abbr.a[WER]).
 The two dominant paradigms for discriminative #abbr.a[ASR] training are hybrid HMM-DNN systems and end-to-end models.
 For a comprehensive review of #abbr.a[E2E] #abbr.a[ASR] models, see @prabhavalkar_survey_2023.

+// add with LF-MMI objective function

 #comic.comic((80mm, 40mm), "overview of ASR pipeline", blue) <fig_asr_overview>